olincb/website/app/views/markdown/blogs/_2023-02-25: Taroko and Hualien.md

 After arriving and settling into our hotel in Hualien, Grace and I decided to explore for a bit.
 We knew George and Ann would be in Hualien at the same time as us, and we had planned on texting them.
 Before we had a chance to text them though… we completely coincidentally ran into them on the street!
 We made plans to get dinner.

-We spent the afternoon checking out the beach, which was lined with these massive concrete things that looked like jax.
+We spent the afternoon checking out the beach, which was lined with these massive concrete things that looked like jacks.
 The beach was pretty but the waves were not very inviting…

 ![Waves crash on a beach lined with massive concrete angular structures](/blog/images/2023-02-25_beach.JPG)